-5. Turn the ignition switch to the START position and hold (up to 10 seconds at a time) until the engine starts.
+5. Switch the ignition to START and hold (up to 10 seconds at a time) until the engine starts.

-Don't try the starter for more than 10 seconds at a time.
+Do not try the starter for more than 10 seconds at a time.
 If the engine stalls or fails to start, wait 10 seconds before trying again.
 Otherwise, you may damage the starter and drain the battery.